Europe > Latvia: Covid-19 and Travel

 Mask use

-Masks are required in public transport
+Masks are required in some areas/counties

 Gatherings: Allowed